technomancy/bussard/spoilers/readme.md

-Once the colony was established, they altered the main Yueh portal to become a multiportal so that it can take ships to LHS 451 if they have a user account that can activate the alternate target.
+Once the colony was established, they altered the main Yueh portal to become a multiportal so that it can take ships to LHS 451 if they have a login that can activate the alternate target.
 But its existence remained a secret.
 Ikon Technology was headquartered on Delta Pavonis, but they had to connect the portal to the Yueh system because that's where the technician double-agent they had working for